Xander1233/6502-Emulator/README.md

 This is an emulator for a 6502 Processor coded in C++

-Currently the only way to let it execute some program is to hardcode it into the main.cpp with providing the right ticks to the execute function.
+The only way to run a program is to hard-code it in main.cpp and provide the correct ticks for the execution function.

-Current setup logs
+Current hardcoded program logs this:

 ```
 a register: 3